 Unlike paper checks, electronic payments like ACH and virtual cards are routed digitally from one bank account to another through payment systems.
 Most use automated fraud monitoring tools like Positive Pay to flag suspicious activity and avoid duplicate payments and invoices.
 Simply stated, payments are controlled from start to finish, and risk is mitigated.

 Accounts payable and accounting teams work diligently to ensure payment information is recorded correctly, manually entering data into their ERP or relying on a spreadsheet to keep them organized and accurate.
 Despite their abilities and diligence, their work is prone to errors.

 Working from home makes it even more challenging.
 With more distance between AP teams and separation from data sources, suppliers and approvers, it can be easy to overlook important information or make mistakes that compromise security without realizing it.

-Automating replaces the grunt work, like invoice entry, coding and matching, and in turn eliminates mistakes that are inherent to those manual processes.
+Automating helps replace the grunt work, like invoice entry, coding and matching, and in turn eliminates many mistakes inherent to those manual processes.
 When AP is cloud-based and centralized, nothing slips through the cracks, is duplicated or forgotten.

 3. AP Automation Improves Internal Controls

 Most businesses depend on controls—like requiring department level approvals, matching invoices to purchase orders, and granting the CFO sole responsibility for signing checks— to securely process invoices, pay bills and protect against fraud.

 While intentions are good, these controls are challenging to organize and maintain, especially when the number of invoices multiplies and when constituents are physically separated from each other.